-Service involvement includes empowering the local community to develop sustainable human settlements and agricultural systems by modeling them on the diversity, stability and resilience of natural ecosystems such as Brackenhurst Botanical Garden and indigenous forest.
+Service involvement includes supporting the local community in developing sustainable human settlements and agricultural systems by modeling them on the diversity, stability and resilience of natural ecosystems such as Brackenhurst Botanical Garden and indigenous forest.
 This service learning project is very interactive and composed of practical activities, design exercises, lectures and discussions to engage both students and the local community.

-- Learn from ancient, local knowledge about the importance of African forest and medicinal uses of the plants
+- Learn from ancient, local knowledge about the importance of African forests and the medicinal uses of plants

 - Gain an understanding of some of the historical and current threats to indigenous vegetation (and biodiversity) in East Africa